If there’s one thing that we as copywriters should take away from poets, writers, and novelists it’s the art of writing a powerful hook sentence.

 A hook, or a hook sentence, is the first one to two sentences of an article, essay, ad, blog post, or landing page.
 It serves both as an introduction and an attention grabber.

 In modern-age copywriting, this means you have to craft hook sentences as dangerous as Sugar Ray Johnson.
-Five years ago, in 2015, the average attention span on the internet was a mere 8 seconds.
-Sorry to spoil it for you, it’s not increasing.
+In 2015, the average attention span on the internet was a mere 8 seconds.

-We pay less and less attention because there’s excessive amount of bull online, which means your hook sentences should be shorter and mightier than ever.
+We pay less attention because there’s an excessive amount of things online screaming “Look at me!”.
+This means your hook sentences should be shorter and mightier than ever.

-Hook sentences should be exciting enough to keep the reader reading and take no longer than eight seconds to read.
+They should be exciting enough to keep the reader reading and short enough for people to understand by simply scanning.

 Why is a good hook sentence important?